LuckyHHS/Agar-IO-Custom-Skin/README.md

 Download a 512x512 image, not necessary but ok.
 Login to AgarIO PC, and login to your account.
 Open up the skin editor and press F12, go to console and paste this.

+** IF IT DOESNT SAVE, IMPORT TO PHOOTOPEA AND USE MOSIAC TO SET PIXEL SIZE TO 3 **

 ```
 // ==UserScript==
 // @name         New Userscript